drenriquez/electron-angular-material/README.md

-# ElectronAngularMaterial
+# Electron-Angular-Angular/Material

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+## Start

+Run `npm start`, "ng build --base-href ./ && electron-forge start",

 ## Development server

-Run `ng start` electron-forge start.
+Run `npm run electron:serve`.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding